thoughtfulbloke/letter2ed/README.md

 Conversely, because the K&K method only uses death data, it implicitly limits itself to the population that dies.
-The population mainly dying are not migrating, so it does not diverge as far from ASM as the Gibson method when population changes take place that do not effect the population at risk of death.
+The population mainly dying are not migrating, so it does not diverge as far from ASM as the Gibson method when population changes take place that do not affect the population at risk of death.

 Gibson asserted that it was not important to incorporate aging.